 Providing the right benefit to meet employee needs in combination with meeting all required laws is not cheap, in fact, it is estimated that benefits have a cost of 20 to 40 percent of base pay for most businesses.
 Most businesses get into trouble by cutting corners and making costly errors.
 That is why it is important to choose the right broker, lawyer, and plan administrator to avoid making all these mistakes.
 Some common mistakes include the following:

 Absorbing all the cost of the benefits: Most companies, especially smaller ones are not footing the entire benefit bill nowadays.
-It is estimated that over 90 percent of companies require employee contributions towards health insurance and the cost of insuring dependents.
+It is estimated that over 90 percent of companies require employee contributions towards health insurance to cover costs of visiting this reputable dentist in Colorado Springs for instance and the cost of insuring dependents.
 The benefit of having co-payment plans is that it eliminates employees who do not need coverage because they are covered elsewhere.
 This saves both the employee and employer from unnecessary expenses.

 Sloppy paperwork management: This problem is especially true for smaller businesses where an assigned employee dealing with benefits paperwork might have several other jobs.
 This type of employer is not very familiar with most technicalities and misses important details that can expose the company to expensive litigation.
 Ensuring that you hire the appropriate employee or even outsourcing the paperwork task to an expert will end up saving your business from costly mistakes.